 - The startup didn’t have to use up cash to return Anirudh’s investment.
 Instead, they issued him equity shares pretty much like any equity-based investment into the startup.

-- Therefore CCD is being used by Startups usually in early stages (where valuation can’t be determined) or during Bridge rounds where again the valuation is better deferred to a later date when the bigger VC round happens.
+- Therefore CCD is being used by Startups, usually in the early stages (where valuation can’t be determined) or during Bridge rounds where again the valuation is better deferred to a later date when the bigger VC round happens.

-According to the Reserve Bank of India guidelines, CCDs are treated as equity for all reporting purposes and financial statements, however, unless converted into equity, CCDs are not considered as part of the share capital of a company.
-Thus, the investor will not find a spot on the captable until the conversion takes place.
+According to the Reserve Bank of India guidelines, CCDs are treated as equity for all reporting purposes and financial statements; however, unless converted into equity, CCDs are not considered part of a company’s share capital.
+Thus, the investor will not find a spot on the cap table until the conversion takes place.
 But, it’s an important component to keep track of and monitor as you raise multiple funding rounds; and that is where a product like MyStartupEquity can be of tremendous value.
-By using the in-built tools on the captable software you can see what the fully diluted captable will look like, put in notifications to alert you on milestones and conversions, and generally maintain a single source of truth!
+Using the in-built tools on the cap table software lets you see what the fully diluted cap table will look like, put in notifications to alert you on milestones and conversions, and generally maintain a single source of truth!

 Disclaimer: This article has been prepared for general guidance on the subject matter and does not constitute professional advice.
 The matters described herein are general in nature and have not been evaluated based on applicable laws.
 You should not act upon the information contained in this note without obtaining specific professional advice.
 No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this note.
 LetsVenture Technologies Private Limited, its partners, employees, and agents accept no liability and disclaim all responsibility for the consequences of you or anyone else acting or refraining to act in reliance on the information contained in this publication or for any decision based on it.
 Without prior permission of LetsVenture Technologies Private Limited, this note may not be quoted in whole or in part or otherwise referred to any person or in any documents.